Stock Name: CTC

 Retail segment income before income taxes increased 17.3% to $115.3

-compared to the prior year as a result of sales growth across
+million compared to the prior year as a result of sales growth across

 all banners, margin rate improvements and the inclusion of FGL Sports.